trevordevore/levurehelper-dataview/README.md

 When `dragDrop` is called as a result of the user "dropping" a row on the DataView your instance of the DataView will be notified with the `AcceptRowDrop` message.
 It will be sent the following parameters:

-1. pDraggingInfoA: Array with an `action` (dragAction).
-In addition, if keys were added to the `pDraggingInfoA` array passed by refernece to `ValidateRowDrop` the those keys will be present as well.
+1. pDraggingInfoA: Array with an `action` (the `dragAction`).
+In addition, if keys were added to the `pDraggingInfoA` array passed by reference to `ValidateRowDrop` the those keys will be present as well.
 2. pRow: The row that the drop occurred on.
 3. pDropOperation: The drop operation. `on` or `above`.

-This handler is where you write your application specific logic that reorders the data.
+This handler is where you write your application specific logic that reorders the data in the data source and refreshes the DataView.

 ### Customizing the row snapshot when setting the dvDragImageRow

 When the `dvDragImageRow` property is set a snapshot of the corresponding row control is taken and assigned to the `dragImage` property.
-Two messages are sent to the row control which allow you to customize the row control prior to the snapshot being taken - `PreDragImageSnapshot` and `PostDragImageSnapshot`.
-In `PreDragImageSnapshot` you make any customizations to the row control.
-In `PostDragImageSnapshot` you restore the row control to it's prior state.
+Three messages are sent to the row control which allow you to customize the the snapshot that is taken - `PreDragImageSnapshot`, `CreateDragImageSnapshot`, and `PostDragImageSnapshot`.

+1. `PreDragImageSnapshot`: Make any customizations to the row control prior to the snapshot being taken.
+For example, you might hide controls in the row group control such as action menus and just leave a label field visible.
+2. `CreateDragImageSnapshot pTargetSnapshotImageId`: If your code handles this message (meaning your code defines he handler and does not pass it) then it is your responsibility to export a snapshot to image id `pTargetSnapshotImageId`.
+Example: `export snapshot from the target to image id pTargetSnapshotImageId as PNG`.
+If your code doesn't handle this message then a snapshot of the row control will be exported for you.
+3. In `PostDragImageSnapshot` you restore the row control to it's normal state.

-These handlers can be defined in the row control behavior script or in the DataView instance script.
+These handlers will typically be defined in the row control behavior script or in the DataView instance script.

 ### Customizing the drop indicator